fieldtensor/code-samples/README.md

 programs, and appears more dark on screen.

-The darkening of nooks and crannies in this way greatly enhances the realism of a 3D scene, as can be seen below.
-The first image shows a model without ambient occlusion.
-The second image shows that same model after a pass through ao-bake.cpp.
+The darkening of nooks and crannies in this way greatly enhances the realism of a 3D scene.
+For example, the images above show a rocky outcrop.
+The first image shows the 3D model without ambient occlusion.
+The second image shows that same model after it has been passed through ao-bake.cpp.
+Notice how the shading on the first images look flat and homogeneous, while the shading on the second image look truly three dimensional and alive.

 3D Water (Plane Waves and Fresnel Effect)
 -----------------------------------------

+**[water.vs]**

 This vertex shader simulates a wavy ocean surface for a 3D beach scene.
 Eight plane waves of different amplitude and frequency are superimposed to give the